CI-TRACS/High_Performance_Computing/_episodes/00-intro.md

 exercises: 0
 questions:
 - "What is an HPC system?"
-- "How does an HPC system work?"
+- "What are the components of an HPC system?"
 objectives:
-- "Understand the general HPC system architecture."
+- "Understand the general HPC system architecture"
 keypoints:
 - "High Performance Computing (HPC) typically involves connecting to very large computing systems elsewhere in the world."
 - "These systems can be used to do work that would either be impossible or much slower on smaller systems."
-- "HPC is typically not designed for persistent process."
-- "Open OnDemand can be a transition from completely CLI and the GUI."

 ---